EliuX/wallethub-parser/README.md

 # Wallethub Log Parser
-Project created for the WalletHub team to get a better idea of my technical and problem solving skills
+Project created for the WalletHub team to get a better idea of my technical and problem-solving skills

-##Instructions
+## Instructions
 The goal is to write a parser in Java that parses web server access log file, loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given duration.

-###Java
+### Java

 1. Create a java tool that can parse and load the given log file to MySQL.
 The delimiter of the log file is pipe (|)
 1. The tool takes "startDate", "duration" and "threshold" as command line arguments. "startDate" is of